rayjlim/miniblog/doc/bugs.md

 - [[003]] - Jwt for reduced SESSION usage
 - [[004]] - UI page console error after entry delete
 - [[005]] - missing user_id on delete

+- links in email always logged and don’t get to wanted date

+- on change day, reset scrollToIndex

+- optimize/error handle: Only change of date for same day.
+If matches regex then do fetch